-There are 4 factors that determine how much a website costs:
+There are 4 main areas that determine how much a website costs.

 Let’s break each one down.

-Designing a website is not just colors and fonts.
+Designing a website is not just picking pretty colors and cool-looking fonts.
 Your home page is the first impression of your brand and has to spark interest the second people see it.
 If not—CLICK!

-The development part of a website can have the biggest effect on website design pricing.
-Every function from contact forms, newsletter signups, shopping carts, registration forms, event calendars, donation acceptance—all of that can affect the time and cost it takes to build a website.
+The technical needs of a website can have the biggest impact on the cost of a website.
+Every function from contact forms, newsletter signups, shopping carts, registration forms, event calendars, donation acceptance—all of that can affect the time and cost to build a website.

-Before we quote a price, we ask the client to outline how they see their site in action.
+Before we quote a price, we imagine the site in action.

 It may be a simple brochure site with a contact us form, or it can be a complex site with a shopping section.
-But no one except programmers can write in this language.
+Our high level programmers write in language the Internet understands.

-In order to create an experience that motivates a visitor to take action, we need content that focus their attention.
-Generic, boring copy doesn’t work.
+In order to create an experience that motivates a visitor to take action, we must create irresistible content that gets their attention.
+Generic, boring copy just doesn’t work.

 We want visitors to decide that our client is the clear choice to buy from.
 That takes a deliberate use of words that are written to create a result.
-Saying “We have over 150 years of combined experience” isn’t going to work.
-Nobody cares about that.
-They do care about how you solve their problem.
-Great copy can do that.
+Saying “We have over 150 years of combined experience” isn’t going to open any wallets.

 We sometimes agonize over a single word, that’s how important each and every one is.
 And that takes time and talent.